Kadaaran/horta/README.md

 Just wait a bit, this thing is gonna be awesome.

 ### To-do
-* Try with another website, with basics
+* Try with another website, with basics (Parrot DB)
-* Try with just one plant
+* nutella-scrape
 * Install DB (SQL is better)